strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 but no cache for much more numerous cities.

-When fetching documents from Elasticsearch, all implementations instruct it to strip (at least) the largest property `geometry`[^strip], something which I believe significantly strains Elasticsearch (or rather transfers the strain from the microservice to it).
+When fetching documents from Elasticsearch, all implementations instruct it to strip (at least) the largest property `geometry`.[^strip] I believe this significantly strains Elasticsearch
+(or rather transfers the strain from the microservice to it).

 [^strip]: To significantly reduce required bandwidth between microservice and Elasticsearch.